Bozar/OneMoreLevel/user/doc/hound.md

 * A porous rectangle: You stand in a fog.
 * A solid rectangle: You stand in a fog which might disappear the next turn.
 * One of four arrows: You have pressed an arrow key.
-Press another valid key to move into a diagonal grid.
+Press another valid key to spend one turn and move into a diagonal grid.

 A valid key refers to an arrow key that is vertical to your last input direction (for example: Right and Up, Down and Left).
 An invalid key includes an arrow key that is the same as or opposite to your previous input (for example: Up and Up, Left and Right) or Space.
 An invalid input resets PC to his normal state: a porous or solid rectangle.
 Press Space in normal state to wait one turn.

-A valid move or wait, whether inside or outside a fog, costs one turn.
+You cannot enter or leave a fog actively.
+The boundary of a fog acts like a wall.
+You either have to wait until a fog engulfs or spits you, or enter a grid that is about to change the next turn.

 You perform an attack automatically after a valid move.
 You can only hit a target on your right hand.

 Outside fog, move (x), hit (!) and ground (.):